Sinus Lifts and Bone Grafting for Dental Implants in Bradenton and Sarasota

 How Bone Grafting Works

-Dr. Rubino takes bone grafting material and places it into the area where bone is missing in order to generate new bone tissue.
+Bone grafting material is placed into the area where bone is missing in order to generate new bone tissue.
 Graft material can be taken from the patient’s own bone, from a human tissue bank or from another biocompatible source.

 The graft material itself does not actually become the new bone.
 It stimulates the growth of new bone tissue by the body and acts as a “scaffold” (platform) around which the new bone can grow.
 The bone graft material itself harmlessly dissolves away as the new bone tissue fills the space.